 After confirming to Enable collection Sync your collection from BGG will be imported in the app.

 After confirmation of the sync and enabling of Collection sync, the app will be busy loading some more information about the games in the background.
 You can use the app while this happens, but it may be slower than usual.
 You can follow progress of this background loading in the BGG Settings in the app.

-If you want to make sure nothing unexpected is changed in your BGG collection for now, you can now disable the switch ‘Post local changes automatically’ in the advanced BGG Collection sync settings.
-This will prevent from anything being sent to BGG without your approval.
-Leaving the switch ‘Import changes automatically’ on makes sure that any changes you make to your collection on BGG will be reflected in the app.
+If you want to make sure nothing unexpected is changed in your BGG collection for now, you can now disable the switch ‘Sync changes automatically’ in the advanced BGG Collection sync settings.
+This will prevent from anything being sent to BGG or imported in that app without your approval.

 3. Create a separate BGG account for testing